 When you injure your neck or back in a car accident, you may need a significant amount of compensation to help you pay for treatment.
 Even though insurance adjusters may be skeptical of your injuries, neck and back pain is disabling and can have a significant impact on your whole life.
 Hurting your neck and your back greatly impacts how, and if, you can move your body.
 Riding a bicycle or dancing with your friends is difficult after a neck or back injury.
 Even cooking a meal is often impossible due to bending and reaching for ingredients and pans.

 Consulting with a neck and back injury attorney at our law firm soon after your car accident can help you protect your financial future and ability to seek compensation.
-Without a lawyer on your side, the insurance companies may not play fair.
+Without a car accident injury lawyer on your side, the insurance companies may not play fair.
 They may refuse to pay you what you need after a back or neck injury.
 Without the right amount of compensation, you could find yourself facing a lifetime of medical debt and financial strain.

 What Is the Average Car Accident Settlement for a Neck or Back Injury?